 Three of our students were recently contacted by the Wales Confucius Institute because they had heard about their fantastic achievements learning Mandarin Chinese.
-Wales China schools Project Manager, Victoria Ucele, and Academic Director, Benlan Ye, recently visited Ysgol Aberconwy’s Confucius classroom and interviewed three of our year 13 students, Eleanor, Erin and Lara, for a piece they are writing about them to go in their Confucius Newsletter.
+Wales China schools Project Manager, Victoria Ucele, and Academic Director, Benlan Ye, recently visited Ysgol Aberconwy’s Confucius classroom and interviewed three of our year 13 students, Eleanor, Erin and Lara, for a piece they are writing about them to go in their Confucius Newsletter (To see a copy of the article click here).

 Students at ysgol aberconwy have the benefit of learning Chinese, if they wish, taught by specialist teacher Jie Chen from the Confucius Institute.
 Both Erin and Eleanor started studying Chinese in Year 8 and Lara began studying in Year 9.
 At first Erin was a member of the Chinese after school club, where they played games and learnt about Chinese culture in a relaxed environment, she said, “When I heard about a trip to China with school, I knew I had to start lessons so I would be able to take part in this amazing experience.
 I passed exams in beginners Chinese (QCF levels 1 and 3 in Mandarin) and in 2019, I was lucky enough to go on the school trip to Xiamen and Shanghai for two weeks!
 Thanks to my lessons at school, I was able to chat to people in Mandarin, asking how much things were in shops and ordering my own food.
 If I hadn’t started my Chinese lesson in year 8, then I wouldn’t have ended up going on this trip of a lifetime.”